duynguyen158/pydantic-ai-sdk-example/README.md

 ### Running example scripts

-1. If you script requires access to the local MCP server, start it first:
+1. If your script requires access to the local MCP server, start it first:

 ```zsh
 make start-mcp-server